Integrating BigQuery with Google Analytics 4

 Let me start by saying that you need to do this.
-BigQuery is such a fundamental part of GA4, that neglecting to enable the integration is like eating nachos without chips.
+BigQuery is such a fundamental part of Google Analytics 4, that neglecting to enable the integration is like eating nachos without chips.
 You don’t want to be that guy at the superbowl party just spooning queso into your mouth, do you?

-BigQuery is Google’s fully managed data warehouse, and the Firebase integration gives you access to all of your data in a format that can be queried and joined with other sources.
+BigQuery is Google’s fully managed data warehouse, and the Firebase integration gives you access to all of your data in a format that can be analyzed and joined with other sources.

-- If you’ve read my post about How to Set Up a Google Analytics 4 Property then you know that I recommend everyone create projects in the Google Cloud Platform and Firebase before building your GA4 property in Google Analytics.
+If you’ve read my post about How to Set Up a Google Analytics 4 Property then you know that I recommend everyone with an app to create projects in the Google Cloud Platform and Firebase when building your GA4 property.

-If you’ve met the two caveats above, all you have to do to enable the BigQuery integration is find your project in the Firebase Console, choose “Project Settings” > “Integrations” > “BigQuery” (NOTE: You do not want to use the extension “Export Collections to BigQuery” because this is something different).
+Simply choose “Project Settings” > “Integrations” > “BigQuery” (NOTE: You do not want to use the extension “Export Collections to BigQuery” because this is something different) and follow the instructions.

 Set Table Expiration

-By default your data will be set to delete after 60 days, but you can modify this in BigQuery by clicking on your dataset name ("analytics_<property ID>”) and selecting the pencil next to “Dataset Info”.
+By default your data will be set to delete after 60 days, but you can modify this in BigQuery by clicking on your dataset name ("analytics_

 From now on, new tables will be created daily without an expiration date.
 But if you already have tables in your dataset then you'll need to click on each one and manually change the expiration.